 - 1 cup packed light brown sugar

 - In a saucepan over medium/high heat, combine butter and brown sugar, then bring to a boil.
-Stir occasionally until combined and sugar is melted.
+Stir occasionally until it’s combined and the sugar is melted.
 Continue to boil for five minutes.

-Bake in preheated oven for 4–5 minutes, until the caramel starts to bubble.
+- Bake in preheated oven for 4 to 5 minutes, until the caramel starts to bubble.

 - Let the pan cool in the refrigerator until firm, or about two hours.
 Break into pieces and store in an airtight container.